rebo/seed-style-quickstart-basic/README.md

 This is a quickstart Seed app demonstrating the final api surface for Seed Style.

+Seed Style has many, features including:

+* optional typed CSS properties and values
+* integrated theme support
+* atomic design
-Seed Style has many, features including optional typed CSS properties, breakpoint-conditional rendering, full layout system including composition and first class layouts, integrated theme support, style reuse, media queries, animation and keyframe support, convienience methods and global styling support.
+* full layout system including composition and first class layouts
+* conditional rendering on breakpoints
+* pseudo selector support
+* combinator support
+* media query and breakpoint support
+* style composition and reuse
+* animation and keyframe support
+* convienience methods
+* global styling support

 This quickstart just demonstrates a few of the features.